Singin' in the Bathtub: Cheap Suit Serenaders album

 Singing in the Bathtub is also the 1993 re-release title of an album by R. Crumb & His Cheap Suit Serenaders.
 The album was originally released in 1978 as R. Crumb and his Cheap Suit Serenaders No. 3.

 John Lithgow album

-Singin' in the Bathtub is additionally the title of a children's album released in 1999 with songs performed by John Lithgow.
+Singin' in the Bathtub is additionally the title of a children's album released in 1999 with songs performed by John Lithgow, produced by Jai Winding.
 It was released by Sony Wonder two years after All Aboard!